Darwen Town Hall: History

 After significant population growth in the second half of the 19th century, particularly associated with the textile industry, Darwen became a municipal borough in March 1878.
 Civic leaders decided it was necessary to procure a town hall and a market hall: the original concept was to have two separate structures but after some debate civic leaders decided to have a combined facility.
 The site they selected was a piece of derelict and marshy land traversed by the River Darwen and owned by the Reverend Charles Greenway.

 The scheme was subject to a design competition which was supervised by Alfred Waterhouse and won by Charles Bell.
 The finance for the scheme was authorised under the Over Darwen Improvement Act 1879 and, after the River Darwen had been diverted into an underground culvert, the foundation stone for the new building was laid by the mayor, Alderman William Snape on 2 October 1880.
 The structure was built by a local contractor, J. Orrel & Sons, and the building was officially opened by the local member of parliament, Frederick Grafton on 21 June 1882.

 The design involved a symmetrical main frontage with thirteen bays facing onto the Croft Street with the end bays slightly projected forward and topped with mansard roofs; the central bay, which also slightly projected forward, featured an arched doorway on the ground floor with a triple sash window flanked by pairs of Corinthian order pilasters on the first floor, two smaller windows on the second floor and a pediment containing the town's coat of arms above.
 There was a small tower with a dome and weather vane at roof level.
 Internally, the principal rooms were the council chamber, the council offices and the fish market.
-A clock, paid for by the mayor, Dr James Ballantyne, was installed in the tower in 1899.
+An hour-striking clock by Potts of Leeds, paid for by the mayor, Dr James Ballantyne, was installed in the tower in 1899.
 In the 1920s part of the site, to the south west of the main building, was released for use as a bus station.